 Soon, the BEP began producing most US postage stamps.
-In the coming years there were several major milestones.
+In the coming years, there were several major milestones.
 The BEP produced its first coil stamps in 1908, first used the rotary press in 1914, and began experimenting with electronic controls in the perforating process.
+During

-During World War II, the BEP produced Allied military stamps that were used in Italy, France, Germany, and Austria.
-The BEP printed its first full-color stamp on the Giori Press, #1094, in 1957.
+World War II, the BEP produced Allied military stamps that were used in Italy, France, Germany, and Austria.
+The BEP printed its first full-color stamp on the Giori Press (#1094) in 1957.

+The last stamp printed by the BEP.

 For about 75 years, the BEP produced nearly all US postage stamps (except for the 1943 Overrun Countries printed by the American Bank Note Company).
 This began to change in the late 1960s when the US Post Office began issuing contracts to private security printers.
-BEP stamp production dropped significantly, to less than stamp produced by the BEP.

-50% of all stamps in 1997.
-The last BEP-produced stamp was #3632, printed for the The first US postage last time on June 10, 2005.
+BEP stamp production dropped significantly, to less than 50% of all stamps in 1997.
+The last BEP-produced stamp was #3632, printed for the last time on June 10, 2005.